Lalitshaktawat/biostudio-installation-documents/biocolab-installation.md

 <span>
 <p style='margin-top:1em; text-align:justify'; text-justify:inter-word;>
 <span style='font-size:20px;'>&#128276;</span> <b>Note:</b> Our software can be installed with minimum capacity of instance / server.
 The ideal system that we recommend for most companies is <b style="color: black">  AWS c5a.8xlarge</b> for <b style="color: black"> CPU </b> based.
 Instance can be chosen based on requirement.
 If the notebook is based on GPU, we can select GPU based instance.
 Our Product is containerized based applications.
-Kindly select the machine based on your requirements. <b style="color: black"> BioColab </b> can be run on <b style="color: black"> Docker </b> using Docker engine and <b style="color: black"> Kubernetes</b>.
+Kindly select the machine based on your requirements. <b style="color: black"> BioStudio </b> can be run on <b style="color: black"> Docker </b> using Docker engine and <b style="color: black"> Kubernetes</b>.

-<b style="color: purple">:sparkles: <u>Important note</u> :sparkles::</b> We can install <b style="color: black"> BBrowserX talk2data </b> :link: [BBrowserX](https://github.com/bioturing/bbrowserx-wiki/wiki/Installation-guide) and <b style="color: black"> BioColab </b> on the same server.
-Installation process is the same to run our <b>installation script</b> for <b>BioColab</b>.
-Step by step Instructions to install BioColab are given below.
-Only changes on domain name for BioColab. <b>Kindly do not use BBrowserX talk2data domain name during this installation, In case you are planing to install BBrowserX and BioColab on same machine.</b>
+<b style="color: purple">:sparkles: <u>Important note</u> :sparkles::</b> We can install <b style="color: black"> BBrowserX talk2data </b> :link: [BBrowserX](https://github.com/bioturing/bbrowserx-wiki/wiki/Installation-guide) and <b style="color: black"> BioStudio </b> on the same server.
+Installation process is the same to run our <b>installation script</b> for <b>BioStudio</b>.
+Step by step Instructions to install BioStudio are given below.
+Only changes on domain name for BioStudio. <b>Kindly do not use BBrowserX talk2data domain name during this installation, In case you are planing to install BBrowserX and BioStudio on same machine.</b>

-:dizzy: <b>Biocolab token can be updated later, after installation</b>.
+:dizzy: <b>BioStudio token can be updated later, after installation</b>.
-:dizzy: <b>Contact point to get BioColab token is</b> :email: [support@bioturing.com](mailto:support@bioturing.com)
+:dizzy: <b>Contact point to get BioStudio token is</b> :email: [support@bioturing.com](mailto:support@bioturing.com)
-:dizzy: <b>SSL certificate can be installed later, If BioColab planned to install on separate instance.</b>
+:dizzy: <b>SSL certificate can be installed later, If BioStudio planned to install on separate instance.</b>

-User can access <b>BioColab application using two ways</b>, In case installed BBrowserx and BioColab on the <b>same machine</b>.
+User can access <b>BioStudio application using two ways</b>, In case installed BBrowserx and BioStudio on the <b>same machine</b>.

-:one: Browse the BioColab application `http://<Your server IP>:<Port Number>`.
+:one: Browse the BioStudio application `http://<Your server IP>:<Port Number>`.
-:two: Use BioColab Desktop application - using IP address.
+:two: Use BioStudio Desktop application - using IP address.

 <b>Bioturing Launcher</b> :link: [Desktop Application](https://colablocal.bioturing.com/document/bioturing-launcher)

-:bell:If <b>BioColab</b> will install on separate server.
-BioColab can be accessed using any browser by <b>IP address</b> or <b>Domain name</b>.
+:bell:If <b>BioStudio</b> will install on separate server.
+BioStudio can be accessed using any browser by <b>IP address</b> or <b>Domain name</b>.
 </p>
 </span>
 </div>